florinpop17/weekly-projects/projects/Week 8 - Quiz App.md

 # Quiz App

-An app to challenge the user's knowlegde.
+An app to challenge the user's knowledge.

 ## User Stories